rust-lang-ru/book/nostarch/chapter13.md

 to `list` needed to print it.
 In this example, even though the closure body still only needs an immutable reference, we need to specify that `list` should be moved into the closure by putting the `move` keyword at the beginning of the closure definition.
-The new thread might finish before the rest of the main thread finishes, or the main thread might finish first.
-If the main thread maintained ownership of `list` but ended before the new thread did and dropped `list`, the immutable reference in the thread would be invalid.
-Therefore, the compiler requires that `list` be moved into the closure given to the new thread so the reference will be valid.
+If the main thread performed more operations before calling `join` on the new thread, the new thread might finish before the rest of the main thread finishes, or the main thread might finish first.
+If the main thread maintained ownership of `list` but ended before the new thread and drops `list`, the immutable reference in the thread would be invalid.
+Therefore, the compiler requires that `list` be moved into the closure given to the new thread so that the reference will be valid.
 Try removing the `move` keyword or using `list` in the main thread after the closure is defined to see what compiler errors you get!

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="storing-closures-using-generic-parameters-and-the-fn-traits"></a>
 <a id="limitations-of-the-cacher-implementation"></a>
 <a id="moving-captured-values-out-of-the-closure-and-the-fn-traits"></a>
+<a id="moving-captured-values-out-of-closures-and-the-fn-traits"></a>

-### Moving Captured Values Out of Closures and the Fn Traits
+### Moving Captured Values Out of Closures

 Once a closure has captured a reference or captured ownership of a value from the environment where the closure is defined (thus affecting what, if anything, is moved *into* the closure), the code in the body of the closure defines what happens to the references or values when the closure is evaluated later (thus affecting what, if anything, is moved *out of* the closure).

-A closure body can do any of the following: move a captured value out of the closure, mutate the captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.
+A closure body can do any of the following: Move a captured value out of the closure, mutate the captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.

-The way a closure captures and владелец values from the environment affects which traits the closure implements, and traits are how functions and structs can specify what kinds of closures they can use.
-Closures will automatically implement one, two, or all three of these `Fn` traits, in an additive fashion, depending on how the closure’s body владелец the values:
+The way a closure captures and handles values from the environment affects which traits the closure implements, and traits are how functions and structs can specify what kinds of closures they can use.
+Closures will automatically implement one, two, or all three of these `Fn` traits, in an additive fashion, depending on how the closure’s body handles the values:

-1. `FnOnce` applies to closures that can be called once.
-All closures implement at least this trait, because all closures can be called.
-A closure that moves captured values out of its body will only implement `FnOnce` and none of the other `Fn` traits, because it can only be called once.
+* `FnOnce` applies to closures that can be called once.
+All closures implement at least this trait because all closures can be called.
+A closure that moves captured values out of its body will only implement `FnOnce` and none of the other `Fn` traits because it can only be called once.
-1. `FnMut` applies to closures that don’t move captured values out of their body, but that might mutate the captured значения.
+* `FnMut` applies to closures that don’t move captured values out of their body but might mutate the captured values.
 These closures can be called more than once.
-1. `Fn` applies to closures that don’t move captured values out of their body and that don’t mutate captured values, as well as closures that capture nothing from their environment.
+* `Fn` applies to closures that don’t move captured values out of their body and don’t mutate captured values, as well as closures that capture nothing from their environment.
 These closures can be called more than once without mutating their environment, which is important in cases such as calling a closure multiple times concurrently.

 Let’s look at the definition of the `unwrap_or_else` method on `Option<T>` that we used in Listing 13-1: